 Recommended for you

-The National Oceanic and Atmospheric Administration also confirmed 22 dolphin deaths and 100 manatee deaths.
+The National Oceanic and Atmospheric Administration also confirmed 22 dolphin deaths and 100 manatee deaths in August.
 Not all dolphin deaths were caused by red tide, the Herald noted.

 So, what exactly is red tide?